nebari-dev/nebari-docs/docs/docs/how-tos/kbatch-howto.md

 There are a few known limitations at the moment, these include:

-- No integration with the local Nebari filesystem, besides the notebook or script itself
+- No integration with the local Nebari file system, besides the notebook or script itself
 - The need to specify an image which contains all your required packages and libraries
   - `conda-store` built images are perfectly suited to solve this issue
 - No artifact management